ctm/mb2-doc/README.md

 When using IRC, all commands are preceded by the lower-case letter 'p' and a single space.
 As such, to get help, type `p help`.
 For the web interface, adding the leading "p " is an error.
-Most of the examples in this document will use the IRC convention.
+Most of the examples in this document use the IRC convention.

 ### Starting Pen Commands